Search our archive

 Photograph of the cast in a scene from the play 'Bonaventure' presented by Bishopsteignton Players

-Cast from the play Bonaventure performed by Bishopsteignton Players 1966.
+Cast in a scene from the play ‘Bonaventure’ in 1966.

 Sarat Carn was played by Diana Leeson with Joy Surcombe playing Sister Mary Bonaventure, who finally proves Sarat’s innocence.
 Sister Josephine, the beloved cook and the gentle but firm Mother Superior were played beautifully by Jane Caldwell and Myrtle Bone.
 Julian Perkin and Bronwen Warren played the uncomfortable roles of the two prison officers.
 Matthew Shadbolt’s portrayal of Willy Pentridge, the simple handy lad was excellent while Edward Perkin’s role as Dr Jeffreys, was the villain who finally commits suicide.
 Hermine Willis was Martha Pentridge, Willy’s mum who was previously Sarat’s housekeeper and also the chief witness at Sarat’s trail.
 The newspaper article reviewing this play mentioned that Bob Caldwell and all his assistants behind the scenes were to be congratulated on a very successful and entertaining evening in the village hall.